-HISTORY OF NET LOSSES; ACCUMULATED DEFICIT: The Company incurred net losses of approximately \$1.0 million in 2003, \$0.4 million in 2004 and forecasts spending approximately \$0.3 million in 2005 with no revenue.
-As of December 31, 2004, the Company had an accumulated deficit of \$28.0 million, the majority of which accumulated during the three years ended December 31, 1998.
-With the announcements in late 2002 of the closures of the Isis subsidiary and Neumobility division, the Company has no current operations.
+HISTORY OF NET LOSSES; ACCUMULATED DEFICIT: The Company incurred net losses of approximately \$\$0.2 million in 2005, \$0.4 million in 2004 and forecasts spending approximately \$0.3 million in 2006 with no revenue.
+As of December 31, 2005, the Company had an accumulated deficit of \$28.2 million, the majority of which accumulated during the three years ended December 31, 1998.
+Since the closures in late 2002 of the Isis subsidiary and Neumobility division, the Company has no current operations.
 Since then, the Company has been focusing on other business opportunities in its attempt to locate and consummate a merger or acquisition.
 There can be no assurance, however, that the Company will be able to acquire any business or business opportunity or that any business or business opportunity the Company acquires will prove successful or will be able to operate profitably.
 There can be no assurance that the Company's operations will be profitable on a quarterly or annual basis in the future.
 Past revenue levels should not be considered indicative of future operating results.
 Operating results for future periods are subject to numerous risks and uncertainties, including those specified elsewhere in this report.
 If the Company is not successful in addressing such risks and uncertainties, the Company's business, financial condition and results of operations will be materially adversely affected.

 NEED FOR ADDITIONAL FINANCING: The Company's needs for additional financing will depend upon a number of factors, including, but not limited to, the timing and success of potential strategic alliances or acquisitions of businesses, technologies or assets.
 The Company believes that existing cash reserves will provide sufficient cash to fund its operations for at least the next two years.
 However, if the Company is unable to achieve positive cash flow or achieves sales growth requiring working capital beyond current amounts, the Company may be required to seek additional financing sooner than currently anticipated or may be required to curtail some of its activities.
 There can be no assurance that additional financing will be available on acceptable terms, or at all.
 The Company's failure to obtain such additional financing, if needed, could have a material adverse effect on the Company's business, financial condition and results of operations.
-See also "Nasdaq Listing Requirements" below.